Vivek Kundra

-Vivek Kundra (born October 9, 1974) is a former American administrator who served as the first chief information officer of the United States from March, 2009 to August, 2011 under President Barack Obama.
-He is currently the chief operating officer at Sprinklr, a provider of enterprise customer experience management software based in NYC.
+Vivek Kundra (born October 9, 1974) is an American former administrator who served as the first chief information officer of the United States from March, 2009 to August, 2011 under President Barack Obama.
+He is currently Chief Operating Officer at the Trade Desk, a provider of advertising technology software based in New York City.
+He was the chief operating officer at Sprinklr, a provider of enterprise customer experience management software based in New York City.
 He was previously a visiting Fellow at Harvard University.

-He previously served in D.C.
-Mayor Adrian Fenty's cabinet as the District's chief technology officer and in Virginia Governor Tim Kaine's cabinet as Assistant Secretary of Commerce and Technology.
+He previously served in D.C. mayor Adrian Fenty's cabinet as the District's chief technology officer and in Virginia governor Tim Kaine's cabinet as Assistant Secretary of Commerce and Technology.

 Early life and education

 Kundra was born in New Delhi, India, on October 9, 1974.
 He moved to Tanzania with his family at the age of one, when his father joined a group of professors and teachers to provide education to local residents.
 Kundra learned Swahili as his first language, in addition to Hindi and English.
 His family moved to the Washington, D.C. metropolitan area when he was eleven.

 Kundra attended college at the University of Maryland, College Park, where he received a degree in psychology.
-He earned a master's degree in information technology, from University of Maryland University College.
+He earned a master's degree in information technology, from the University of Maryland University College.
 Additionally, he is a graduate of the University of Virginia's Sorensen Institute for Political Leadership.